Already purchased an On Demand training?

 Continuing Education Credit Hours

-Alexander: Cultural Humility in Correctional Assessment and Treatment, Course #3745, is approved by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program to be offered by Continuing Excellence LLC. as an individual course.
-Individual courses, not providers, are approved at the course level.
-State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-ACE course approval period: 08/23/2021 – 08/23/2023.
-Social workers completing this course receive 4 Clinical continuing education credits.
+Cultural Humility in Correctional Assessment and Treatment, Course #5113, is approved by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program to be offered by Continuing Excellence LLC as an individual course.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
+ACE course approval period: 08/01/2023 – 08/01/2025.
+Social workers completing this course receive 4 clinical continuing education credits.

 Apryl A. Alexander, PsyD.